Category theory for genetics II: genotype, phenotype and haplotype: Chromologies and Pedigrads

-It is easy to check that the class of morphisms of segments over $\Omega$ is stable under component-wise compositions and admits identities on every segment.
-We will denote by $\mathbf{Seg}(\Omega)$ the category whose objects are segments over $\Omega$ and whose arrows are morphisms between these.
+It is straightforward to check that the obvious component-wise composition on morphisms of segments over $\Omega$ defines a category whose identities are given by the pairs of identities.
+We will denote this category by $\mathbf{Seg}(\Omega)$; its objects are segments over $\Omega$ and its arrows are the morphisms between them.